EIE2-IAC-Labs/RiscV-CPU/statements/Ahmed.md

 ![Single Cycle Cpu Design (Drawn by Nik)](https://i.postimg.cc/cLY7tbgH/image.png)

-Using the schematic drawn by Nik I wired all the componented and added the required multiplexers to create the [top.sv](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/blob/VERSION-2-SINGLE-CYCLE/rtl/top.sv) file.([Commit](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/commit/e3098c8abc5a81ea15247dd7d48028411bd814fa))
+Using the schematic drawn by Nik I wired all the components and added the required multiplexers to create the [top.sv](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/blob/VERSION-2-SINGLE-CYCLE/rtl/top.sv) file.([Commit](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/commit/e3098c8abc5a81ea15247dd7d48028411bd814fa))

-## Changes compared to the orginal schematic
+## Changes compared to the original schematic

 ![Changes highlighted](https://i.postimg.cc/DzHYVypz/Changes.jpg)

  1. A multiplexer with `JAL` as the selector bit.
-When high it will store our current instruction   adress into  [regfile.sv](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/blob/VERSION-2-SINGLE-CYCLE/rtl/register_file.sv) .
+When high it will store our current instruction address into  [regfile.sv](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/blob/VERSION-2-SINGLE-CYCLE/rtl/register_file.sv) .
 This allows us to return to that instruction when a `JALR` instruction is called. ([Commit](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/commit/9808aba0f717b948281634143a10df9e52e390dd))

  2. Another multiplexer with `JALR` as the selector bit.
 When high it will load the ALU result value into the PC.
-This is because we will have the instruction adress from the [regfile.sv](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/blob/VERSION-2-SINGLE-CYCLE/rtl/register_file.sv) come out of
+This is because we will have the instruction address from the [regfile.sv](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/blob/VERSION-2-SINGLE-CYCLE/rtl/register_file.sv) come out of
         `rd2`-->`srcB`-->`AluResult`. ([Commit](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-14/commit/db4b085839e2e1bcfa5f8dead682b64c299086f9))

- 3. A third and final multiplexer with `BranchSrc` as the selector bit was added for the branch instructions. `BranchSrc` would be high if a branch instruction was called and the comparison of `SrcA` and `SrcB` was done in the ALU and outputed from the ALU `Branch` Port.
-For example if we had a `BEQ rd1, rd2, label` instruction. `BranchSrc` Would be `1'b1` and the boolean output of `rd1==rd2` would be outputed from the ALU `branch` port.
+ 3. A third and final multiplexer with `BranchSrc` as the selector bit was added for the branch instructions. `BranchSrc` would be high if a branch instruction was called and the comparison of `SrcA` and `SrcB` was done in the ALU and outputted from the ALU `Branch` Port.
+For example, if we had a `BEQ rd1, rd2, label` instruction. `BranchSrc` Would be `1'b1` and the boolean output of `rd1==rd2` would be outputted from the ALU `branch` port.
  4.  `addrselect` was a control signal created for all the load and store instructions.

 ## Testing

-Making sure the single cycle cpu was fully working was a top prioity as we intended to do the pipelining and cache extension tasks which will be built on top of this CPU.
+Making sure the single-cycle CPU was fully working was a top priority as we intended to do the pipelining and cache extension tasks which will be built on top of this CPU.
 Although each component was tested individually we needed to make sure that the components together worked

 ## ALU testing